ablaamim/Piscine-42/Piscine_C/C00/ex08/README.md

-# ft_print_combn.c
+# :dart: ft_print_combn.c

-//Devil whispers: itterative problem solving and mind stretching problem, it takes time to master but it worths the pain.
+The devil whispers: itterative problem solving and mind stretching problem, it takes time to master but it worths the pain.

-# Goal:
+# :books: Goal:

 Algorithm exercice, the purpose is to print all combinaisons possibles with n numbers while (0 < n < 10).